Pipe Major Stuart Liddell MBE

 Leading Drummer Steven McWhirter

-Leading Drummer Steven McWhirter is a native of Northern Ireland and now resides in Glasgow with his wife Grace.
-He has won the Adult World Solo Drumming Championships on 3 occasions, the most current in October 2012, and is a full time drumming instructor with the Edinburgh Academy & High School of Glasgow Pipe Bands.
-Since he took over the leadership of the Inveraray and District Pipe Band their drum corps has steadily risen to become one of the top drum corps in the world.
-Highlights so far would have to be their 2nd place finish in drumming at the 2012 World Pipe Band Championships.
+Steven McWhirter is a native of Northern Ireland and now resides in Falkirk, Scotland with his wife Grace and two children Harry and Maggie.
+He has won the Adult World Solo Drumming Championships on 10 occasions, the most current in October 2019, and is a full time drumming instructor at the Edinburgh Academy.

 Band Manager Jim McMillan